West Virginia v. EPA: Legislative action

-Congress passed the Inflation Reduction Act of 2022 in August following the West Virginia decision.
+In August 2022, the 117th United States Congress passed the Inflation Reduction Act (IRA) following the West Virginia decision.
 Among other actions, the bill was written towards several of the points raised in the majority decision and possibly overturns it.
 The law's language addresses the major questions doctrine by explicitly granting EPA new authorities to regulate greenhouse gases.
-The law clarified that carbon dioxide from the combustion of fossil fuels is indeed one of several greenhouse gases to be treated as pollutants covered by the 1970 Clean Air Act, codifying Massachusetts.
+Title VI of the IRA amended the Clean Air Act to explicitly designate carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons, and sulfur hexafluoride as air pollutants, codifying Massachusetts and unambiguously providing the EPA congressional authorization to regulate greenhouse gases.
 Some legal experts believe this would allow the EPA to set "outside the fence" regulations on existing power plants as to promote clean energy.
 Other analysts say the law does not extend the EPA's authority to alternative sources; Vermont Law School professor Patrick Parenteau said the Act does not include specific language towards generation shifting, leaving it as a potential major questions doctrine concern.